aralroca/aralroca.com/posts/i18n-translations-nextjs-13-app-dir.md

 However, all the support currently available is with the `lang` parameter.
 That is, `/page-name?lang=es` renders the page `app/page-name/page.js`, where we have internal access to the `lang` parameter, and you **do not need** to do **anything extra** other than using the `useTranslation` hook to consume your translations.

-All the same, if you wish to use the language as a subpath `/es/page-name`, you can utilize middleware to append the lang parameter and perform a rewrite:
+All the same, if you wish to use the language as a subpath `/es/page-name` without the param, you can utilize middleware to append the `lang` parameter and perform a rewrite:

 ```js
 // middleware.ts